kailash199407/Online-Customer-Behaviour/README.md

 # Online-Customer-Behaviour
 A case study to analyse the Online buying behavior of Customers in USA

-Performed detailed EDA to understand the dataset and clean the data
+-Performed detailed EDA to understand the dataset and clean the data

 -Data consists of large number of outliers